timboldt/blue-pill-two-wheel/README.md

 # bluepill2wheel
-Reimplementation of Two-Wheel Balancing Bot using STM32CubeMX and plain C.
+Reimplementation of Two-Wheel Balancing Bot using STM32CubeMX and plain C/C++.

 ### Pinouts